 Even a short, focused conversation can lead to changes.
 Nutritional and dietary advice can help your patients, especially regarding quality of life.2Zhang F, Jin Y, Qiang W. The effects of dietary advice on malnutrition in Cancer patients: a systematic review and meta-analysis.
 Supportive Care in Cancer.
 2020 Apr;28(4):1579-1585.
 Many practitioners have found that patients who feel better tend to tolerate and complete difficult treatments and may be more compliant with other therapies.

-We’ve gathered the evidence for you in How can Eating Well help me?
-What the research says › And we’ve started a list of recommendations and resources for you to share with your patients in Making changes › You may want to expand on that with a list of good local resources to refer your patients to.
+We’ve gathered the clinical evidence for you in How can Eating Well help you?
+What the research says › plus notable preclinical evidence on this page.
+And we’ve started a list of recommendations and resources for you to share with your patients in Making changes › You may want to expand on that with a list of good local resources to refer your patients to.